cswen29/Ambient-Gamepad-Max-Patch/Documents/Devlog.md

 - I want to move away from FM8 and just create my own sounds, that is more achievable now that I have explored procedural audio!
 - I have the new PS5 now (exciting!), I am wondering what more features I can add, with the touch pad
 - I want to work more with the gyroscope, currently it is on with panning tilt left and right, would love to play with filters
+- The panning favours right side I believe, what's a better calculation to split it to the left?